Luis6400/CoffeeWalk/README.md

 This webpage was built collaboratively by Eleanor Dick, Luis Villareal, and Cassandra Giddings We utilized BING Maps API for the coffee shop queries and data, the static map, and the route information.
 We utilized the OpenWeatherMap API to call and display current weather data.
+We utilized Bulma as our CSS framework.
+We used an icon from .... for our logo.
+The creator of that icon is ....

 ## License
 MIT License